dwkns/sublime-ruby-iTerm2/README.md

 > A build system for Sublime Text 3 which runs your .rb files in iTerm2.
 OS X only.

 ### Important
-You must use v2.9 or later of iTerm.
-Currently that means using one of the [nightly builds](http://iterm2.com/downloads/nightly/#/section/home).
+You must use v2.9 or later of [iTerm2](http://iterm2.com/downloads).

 ### What does it do?
 Opens a terminal window and passes your current .rb file to the default Ruby.